 Her loving grandson Wenceslas placed her body in the Church of Saint George in Prague.
 Ludmilla and Wenceslas, who was later killed by his own brother, are both martyred saints of the Church.

-On this day we read 2 Corinthians 4: 6-15.
-Here Saint Paul describes the many kinds of suffering he has undergone without ever having been undone by them.
+In 2 Corinthians 4: 6-15 Saint Paul describes the many kinds of suffering he has undergone without ever having been undone by them.
 He writes of being "afflicted but not crushed, perplexed but not despairing, persecuted but not forsaken, struck down but not destroyed."
 Paul adds, "For while we live we are always being given up to death for Jesus' sake."